All Episodes

 Who became a guard?

-If you think about being a guard in a prison camp in in in the far north, it's not a it's not a uh um they they did have to pay people well and give them vacations and so on.
+it was a job that had a certain number of perks to it although it wasn't a very attractive job if you think about being a guard in a prison camp in in in the far north it's not a it's not a um they did have to pay people well and give them vacations and so on But it was not a job that most educated people or people from cities would want to have.

 Were they nearly all located in frozen areas?

-No, they weren't actually.
+No, they weren't, actually.

 So they would arrest scientists and they would have them work in a kind of prison laboratory.

-You know, so there were there were that was a slightly more civilized kind of camps.
+So that was a slightly more civilized kind of camps.

 There were camps that were in collective farms all over the country.